 Problem: We now have an environment without obstacles, where the starting and end position can be varied (Figure 2).
 Write a program that brings the robot from an arbitrary starting position to an arbitrary end position.
 The program should get the coordinates (e.g., in millimeters) of the starting position and end position as well as the initial orientation (e.g., in degrees) of the robot as parameters.
-The coordinates should be expressed relative to the global (allocentric) coordinate frame as defined in the printout.
+The coordinates should be expressed in the global (allocentric) coordinate frame defined by webots.
 The final orientation of the robot does not matter.

 We have marked some exemplary positions $P1, \ldots, P4$ in the environment that you may use, but other coordinates also have to work as starting and end positions.
-Try all combinations of starting positions and end positions with a number of initial orientations to make sure there are no errors in your code.1

-(Hint: Turn first, drive later.)
+Try all combinations of starting positions and end positions with several initial orientations to make sure there are no errors in your code.1 (Hint: Turn first, drive later.)